 Treatment for children is similar to adults.
 Because of the great periosteal regeneration potential in children, healing occurs more quickly than in adults.
 Callus formation can be prominent in children, and parents should be educated on this normal finding.

+The prognosis of the majority of clavicle fractures is good.
 Most clavicle fractures are treated conservatively and nonoperatively.
 Patients are immobilized in a sling or figure-of-eight brace until the clinical union is achieved.
 This typically occurs by 6 to 12 weeks in adults and 3 to 6 weeks in children.
-Patients should perform a range of motion and strengthen exercises under the care physical therapy once immobilization is no longer necessary.
+Patients should perform a range of motion and strengthen exercises under the care of physical therapy once immobilization is no longer necessary.
 Patients typically may resume full daily activity approximately 6 weeks after injury.
 Requiring 2 to 4 months of rehabilitation, return to full contact sports requires the athlete should demonstrate radiographic evidence of bony healing, no tenderness to palpation, a full range of motion, and normal shoulder strength.

 In fractures of the clavicle, serious complications are rare.
 Brachial plexus injury or injury to the subclavian vessels can occur at the time of presentation or during the healing and callus formation of the clavicle.
 Excessive callus formation can lead to compression of the brachial plexus, resulting in peripheral neuropathy.

 The most common complication of clavicle fractures is malunion, or when the clavicle fracture heals with angulation, shortening, or a poor cosmetic appearance.
 Patients with malunion of clavicle fractures typically have except full function and are clinically not significant.
+Some malunions may cause neurologic or functional problems, especially if there is a shortening greater than 2 cm.
 In patients with continued pain, decreased range of motion, or decreased strength secondary to the malunion, delayed surgical correction may be considered.

 Nonunion is the failure of the fracture to heal in 4 to 6 months.
 In middle-third clavicle fractures, the nonunion rate for all fractures treated nonoperatively is 6%, increasing to 15% in displaced fractures.
 Nonunion rates for distal third clavicle fractures range from 28% to 44%.
 Risk factors for nonunion include advanced age, female gender, smoking, significant displacement or shortening of fracture, fracture comminution, and inadequate immobilization.
 Many patients with clavicle fracture nonunion are asymptomatic and do not require any further treatment.
 Other symptomatic clavicle fracture nonunion patients may have continued pain, loss of range of motion, or loss of function.
 These patients should be referred to an orthopedic surgeon for further surgical management.

-Patients with clavicular fractures are best managed by a multidisciplinary team that includes an orthopedic surgeon, emergency department physician, primary care provider, nurse practitioner and a physical therapist.
-The majority of clavicualr fractures are managed with conservative care.
+Patients with clavicular fractures are best managed by an interprofessional team that includes an orthopedic surgeon, emergency department physician, primary care provider, nurse practitioner, and a physical therapist.
+Most patients with clavicular fracture first present to the emergency department and it is important to consult with the radiologist for the appropriate imaging studies.
+A thorough neurovascular and lung exam is necessary.
+The majority of clavicular fractures are managed with conservative care.
+However, immediate orthopedic consultation should be obtained for patients with neurovascular compromise, open fractures, tenting of the skin, or any break in the skin near the fracture.

+The orthopedic nurse should inform the patient that a visible prominence may be present for months and it is a normal part of healing.
+If the patient continues to have pain and difficulty with motion, then nonunion should be suspected.
+The patient should be educated that return to sports should only take place after complete healing has occurred.
 The healing of the fracture may take 8-12 weeks and most patients have a good outcome.
-However, a fea patients may have chronic pain and limited range of motion of the shoulder.
+However, a few patients may have chronic pain and limited range of motion of the shoulder.

 |||Ropars M,Thomazeau H,Huten D, Clavicle fractures.
 Orthopaedics [PubMed PMID: 28043849]|